Water Works. Focus on Hydration.

 Our learnings on the sustainability of natural resources and our throw away culture is finally catching up with us with shocking images of sticken wildlife, swirling masses of trash floating on the ocean, deforestation, drought...it’s a mess that we will spend decades trying to rectify.

-The world is waking up, water is such a precious resource, literally life-sustaining and we are recognizing that we cannot assume it is endless in supply; brands are born and reinvented through crisis like these as they recognise the opportunity to define themselves in the conscious of the consumer in an ever crowded market.
+The world is waking up, water is such a precious resource, literally life-sustaining and we are recognizing that we cannot assume it is endless in supply; brands are born and reinvented through crisis like these as they recognize the opportunity to define themselves in the conscious of the consumer in an ever crowded market.

 But in all this brand-led consciousness, do we understand fully what water means for our bodies?